- Add-on Codes

 Electronic Funds Transfer (EFT) is required for all QualChoice participating providers.

-Beginning April 3, 2018, Electronic Funds Transfer/835 Electronic Remittance Advice will be through ECHO Health, Inc. Enroll today or log in at ProviderPayments.com.
+Electronic Funds Transfer/835 Electronic Remittance Advice is through ECHO Health, Inc. Enroll today or log in at ProviderPayments.com.
 You will need your tax identification number (TIN) along with an ECHO draft number and amount from a payment issued by ECHO.

 Timing of Payments